NiamhOL/Project-2019/README.md

 ##### i.
 Overview of the data

+When analysing a dataset it is important to firstly gain an understanding of the dataset.
+By using the *group.by* function one is able to see how many samples were available for each species.

 ![Summary](https://github.com/NiamhOL/Project-2019/blob/master/Iris%20Species%20Overview.PNG)

+By using head, tail and sample functions is it possible to get a general overiew of the datset at different levels.
+This allows for a great understanding of the data anvailable for analysis.
+Using the*sample* function generates a random sample of the data within the database.
+From this one can see that 'Iris-setosa' appears to have a smaller petal compared to the other species.
+Therefore, even without detailed stastical analysis, there are already signs of compariability between 'Iris-virginica' and 'Iris-versicolor'.

 ![Overview](https://github.com/NiamhOL/Project-2019/blob/master/Iris%20data%20overview%202.PNG)

 ![Overview1](https://github.com/NiamhOL/Project-2019/blob/master/Iris%20data%20overview%20start.PNG)

 ![Sample](https://github.com/NiamhOL/Project-2019/blob/master/iris%20overview%20sample.PNG)

-By using head, tail and sample functions is it possible to get a general overiew of the datset at different levels.

 #### ii.
 Summary of the dataset